1 Data sources: notes, contact information, and links

 1.4.3 PacFIN biological data (BDS)

-Talk to John Wallace or Andi Stevens.
+To get these data, create a “Data request” issue on the PacFIN.Utilities github repo.
 To confirm sample sizes for BDS, go to this webpage which should give a recent tally of samples by state agency.

 Generalized code to process the data are currently in {PacFIN.Utilities}.